MirrorNetworking/Mirror/doc/Articles/Components/NetworkIdentity.md

 ## Instantiated Network Game Objects

-With the Mirror’s server-authoritative networking system, the server must spawn networked game objects with network identities, using `NetworkServer.Spawn`.
+With the MirrorNG’s server-authoritative networking system, the server must spawn networked game objects with network identities, using `NetworkServer.Spawn`.
 This automatically creates them on clients that are connected to the server, and assigns them a `netId`.

 You must put a Network Identity component on any Prefabs that spawn at runtime for the network system to use them.
 See [Object Spawning](../Guides/GameObjects/SpawnObject.md) for more information.